Wolvin-NET/prophuntx/Prop_Hunt_Menu_Guide.md

 Required minimum players before LPS can be triggered. **Must be >= 2 players in Prop Team**.
 Default is 2.
 - Enable Music when LPS occurs
 Enable Music event for LPS.
 Require Round Restart to take effect (Only if you're disabling it when LPS occurs)
+- Should LPS Players STARTS with 100 HP?
+Changing to other props **does not keep the health**!
+Self Explanationary.
+- Should Give LPS Players an Armor?
+Starts with 100 AP.
+Self Explanationary, however armor will be useless if "Start with 100 HP" is disabled (It depends on how big the prop is).

+**Trigger Event Condition**

+- Whether LPS should be started randomly.
+(Random Start)
+Whether Last Prop Standing should be started randomly on random round.
+Enabling this will override (and thus disabling) the "Delayed Start" below.
+- Should LPS be Delayed-Start after X rounds?
+(Delayed Start/Round Skipping)
+Whether Last Prop Standing should be started by skipping after X rounds.
+You have to disable Random Start to enable this.
+- If Delayed-Start enabled, increment to X rounds to trigger LPS.
+What numbers to increment to skip/delay the event.
+For example: If you set `2`, meaning every 2 rounds skips will be triggered.
+(Round 2, 4, 6, 8, and so on...)

 **Appearances**